What is the law in Liberia? What efforts have been made to ban the practice? Learn more from Equality Now.

-Presently, more than half of Liberian women are living with the consequences of this harmful practice and many more are at risk.
+Presently, 31.8% of Liberian women and girls are living with the consequences of this harmful practice and many more are at risk.
 These women and girls have little choice in this matter, with reports of forced mutilations being common.

 Liberia remains one of the three West African countries that do not have a law criminalizing FGM despite having signed and ratified regional and international human rights instruments condemning the practice as a human rights violation, including the Maputo Protocol.

 What efforts have been made to ban FGM in Liberia?